Mongolia Winter Expedition

 Driving a husky sled requires balance and moderate physical effort, but it is accessible to active participants.
 Full instruction is provided.

-Are the domestic flights included?
+Are the domestic flights included and what distance do we cover?

 What standard of accommodation should I expect?